-FemInist Legal Theory Staff Contact: A/Prof Regina Graycar C3 SS HPW4
+LAW\$1550 Feminist Legal Theory Staff Contact: A/Prof Regina Graycar C3 SS HPW4

 Examines the complex role played by legal rules and practices in the construction and maintenance of inequality between women and men.
-Introduces students to feminist jurisprudence and significant debates within it, including the multiple meanings of 'equality' (for example, the sameness/difference debate and critiques of it); the public/private dichotomy; and the ways in which 'black letter' law inherently reflects a gendered perspective.
-In addition to the broad theoretical material, topics covered may include the three-part system by which women have access to financial support: viz, paid work, dependence on men, and dependence on the state; injuries to women and the ways in which women are distinctively harmed; the legal construction and regulation of women's connection with others: as wives, mothers etc; strategies for change (is the practice of law, in particular the adversary system, the only alternative for dealing with disputes; would gender-neutral legal language change a gender-specific world?).
+Introduces students to feminist jurisprudence and significant debates within it, including the multiple meanings of 'equality' (for example, the sameness/difference debate and critiques of it); the public/private dichotomy; and the ways in which 'black letter law is gendered.
+In addition to the broad theoretical material, topics covered may include the three-part system by which women have access to financial support: viz. paid work, dependence on men, and dependence on the state; injuries to women and the ways in which women are distinctively harmed; the legal construction and regulation of women's connection with others: as wives, mothers etc; strategies for change (is the practice of law, in particular the adversary system, the only alternative for dealing with disputes; would genderneutral legal language change a gender-specific world?).

-LAWS1620 Families and Finances

-Staff Contact: A/Prof Richard Chisholm C3 SS HPW4
+LAWS1620 Families and Finances Staff Contact: Dr Owen Jessep C3 SS HPW4